Bloodhounds of Broadway (1989 film): Plot

-Broadway, New Year's Eve, 1929.
-A muckraking reporter, Waldo Winchester, frames four major stories during the wild New Year's Eve of 1929.
+On Broadway during New Year's Eve, 1929, muckraking reporter Waldo Winchester frames four major stories.

 The story starts in a diner.
 The Brain, a gangster with multiple girlfriends, is accompanied by a gambler named Regret (after the only horse he ever placed a winning bet) and an outsider who (with his bloodhounds) is being treated to a meal.
 Feet Samuels (so named because of his big feet) is in love with a showgirl named Hortense Hathaway, who is tossed out of the diner because of an unsavory reputation.
-Feet plans to have one wild night before committing suicide, having sold his body in advance to a medical doctor to avoid welching on a bet.
+Feet plans to have one wild night before committing suicide, having sold his body in advance to medical doctor Bodeeker to avoid welching on a bet.

-Harriet MacKyle, a sheltered but friendly socialite, makes arrangements with a smooth-talking fixer for a big party that night at her estate, where many of the players will later attend.
+Harriet MacKyle, a sheltered but friendly socialite, makes arrangements with smooth-talking fixer Handsome Jack for a big party that night at her estate, where many of the players will later attend.
 She has an interest in the exciting but dangerous criminal element.
-A girl selling flowers comes in after Feet makes a full payment of a debt to the Brain, so the Brain offers $5 for a 5-cent flower, telling her to keep the change.
-But before he can leave, a hitman for the Brooklyn Mob stabs him.
+Widow Mary, a girl selling flowers, comes in after Feet makes a full payment of a debt to the Brain, so the Brain offers $5 for a 5-cent flower, telling her to keep the change.
+But before he can leave, Sam the Skate, a hitman for the Brooklyn Mob stabs him.
 The wounded Brain tells his men to take him "home", but his many girlfriends refuse to allow him in for various reasons.

 Feet gets involved in a high-stakes craps game.
 With considerable luck, he wins a massive payoff of money and jewelry.
 Regret suggests they find another game, but Feet reveals his plan to kill himself.
 Regret tries to talk him out of it, but Feet, sworn to see his last promise fulfilled, is adamant.
-Regret dials up the reporter, who is now at MacKyle's party, and asks him to talk to Hortense (his niece) and get her to realize Feet is smitten with her.
+Regret dials up Waldo, who is now at Harriet's party, and asks him to talk to his niece Hortense and get her to realize Feet is smitten with her.

 Hortense must try to persuade Feet that she wants to quit her life as a lounge singer, move to New Jersey and raise a family.
 Regret, meanwhile, continues to be the world's unluckiest gambler, but showgirl Lovey Lou is in love with him anyway.